vmware-archive/eqr/README.md

 ###EQRLang
 The EQR Language is an extensible plugin system.
 The rules are built around the three requirements of Predicate, Projection, (Consumption/Destination).
 Operators, Functions and the way consuming and sending data to the final destination are exposed plugins that can be extended.

-EQR supports the current `operators` out-of-the-box.
+EQR supports the current `operators` out-of-the-box. *Note* these are for Predicate lines only.

 | Operator | Returns      |
 | :------: | :-----------:|